What is digital PR?

 Search engines like Google place importance on several different areas of your website.

-According to this survey by Sparktoro, 1,584 SEO professionals believe these are some of the most heavily-weighted ranking factors in Google’s organic search engine:
+According to this survey by Sparktoro, 1,584 SEO professionals believe these are some of the most heavily-weighted ranking factors in Google’s organic search engine results pages:

-So, it is evident that most SEO professionals believe that backlinks matter when it comes to rankings.
+So, it is evident that most technical SEO professionals believe that high quality backlinks matter when it comes to rankings.

 One of the most obvious benefits of digital PR is link acquisition.